Internet 2007 Predictions

 Still, due to its current market share and current software-hardware dependencies Microsoft will hold its position while fighting its fiercest enemy: Google.
 Google was smart enough to not compete with Microsoft where they are simply unbeatable.
 The platform business.
 Their strategic schedule is to hit Microsoft at their Achilles’ heel: The office package.

-The reason why Microsoft still holds its to monopoly in the platform market is because we all use Office.
+The reason why Microsoft still holds its monopoly in the platform market is because we all use Office.
 Office sets the standard for word processing (Word), table calculation (Excel), presentation software (PowerPoint) and Email (Outlook).

 Everybody hates Word and PowerPoint, yet we all need to use it and more importantly we all know how to use it.
-To switch users from a complicated hard to deal with program they have used for years is � against common belief � more difficult than switch users from one easy to use program to another.
+To switch users from a complicated hard to deal with program they have used for years is “against common belief” more difficult than switch users from one easy to use program to another.
 The best example is QuarkExpress.
 A nightmare of a program, but as so many designers have spent their digital youth learning it, it took them almost 20 years to switch to an easier program.

 1.3 Google uses huge marketing data advantage